sujanchikkela/CMPE255_Project/paper/paper.md

 Also random_state hyperparameter of model discussed is used for comparison between different models

 # Example Analysis

 # Conclusions
+To conclude,in this project, we tried to explore various regression techniques on a bike sharing dataset.
+We compared the performance of these regressors by using many metrics used for determination of the accuracy.

 # References